tomeryeh/demo/todolist/tutorial.md

     }
     ```

-In any case, because we have made an update in the Angular model in an asynchrone function, we have to manually trigger life cycle with `$scope.$apply();`.
-(You can have a look at the whole callback line 16-55)
+Since we just made an update in the Angular model from an asynchronous function, we have to manually trigger the UI life cycle by calling `$scope.$apply();`.

-THAT'S ALL !
+THAT'S ALL!

-We can create, update or delete a TODO and because we have subscribed to the corresponding filter, we'll be notified for all modifications (and also our modifications).
+We can create, update or delete a TODO and, since we have subscribed to the corresponding filter, we'll be notified for all modifications (and also our modifications).